mesnitu/EasyPopulate-4.0/README.md

 **NOTE** While EP4 shines for style simplicity, EP4Bookx comes with some colors and stylesheet and jquery.
 I've made this specially for my personal use because I need it, however, I've try to separated the code from the html and css.
 You'll find a tpl folder, where all related style occurs, where you can change to your desire style.

+### Uninstall

+Disabling the EP4bookx plugin on EP4 configuration, almost none will interfere with the normal EP4 process.
+To completely remove EP4Bookx, uninstall EP4.
+This will remove EP4bookx plugin database table, and delete the files.

 ## Todo